omae26/Python/README.md

 # 2D lists & Nested loops
 Here I learnt about 2-Dimendional lists. how to print out elements in a list anf how to select specific elements in the 2-D list
+In Nested loops I learnt how to invlude mutliple loops in yor program